 Suffice to say, my relationship with Monterey has changed over the years.

 Mike and I have gone down a few times to ride our bikes along a path leading to Cannery Row.
 We also stayed at Hotel 1110 two years ago for my birthday, where we went on an incredible hike followed by a food crawl (our standard).

 This time around we stayed at Monterey Plaza Hotel and Spa and had a great, very grown up (so different from my trips as a kid!) weekend.

 We left Friday night after work and, while listening to Adele’s new album and driving south on 101, got a flat tire.
 I’ve had flat tires before but never on the freeway.
 This was actually an awakening experience that made me realize how helpless I would have been if I wasn’t with Mike.
-Luckily Mike knows how to change a flat (btw, there is something oddly sexy about watching your man change a tire…….) and within a half hour we were on the road again. …Going 55mph with the spare on our last stretch of the journey.
+Luckily Mike knows how to change a flat (there’s something sexy about watching your man change a tire, right?!) and we were on the road again within a half hour. …Going a slow 55mph with the spare on our last stretch of the journey.

 After we finished our drinks, I was hungry and everything in the hotel was closed except …room service!
 We went back to our room and ordered a $12 side of fries (!!!), appropriately eating them in bed in our pajamas.